Gold Coast United FC: 2011–12 season

 The 2011–12 season began with several key players departing including Bruce Djite to Adelaide United and the loss of Shane Smeltz to Perth Glory.

 On 27 January 2012, Clive Palmer once again caused controversy by deciding to close all but the western grandstand of Skilled Park for the remainder of the A-League season.
 The action was a form of punishment to the club's fans for a flare which was thrown during their derby against Brisbane Roar.
 Despite backlash from within the community, Palmer stuck with his word by permanently closing the northern and eastern stands along with the southern stand which was already closed.
 On 29 February 2012, the FFA revoked Clive Palmer's Gold Coast United's A-League licence, however, they were allowed to play the final four games of the season.
 As a result, Palmer founded Football Australia – a competing organisation without international affiliates.

-2017: Revival
+2017: Revival and National Premier League

-On 3 August 2017, it was announced that the club had been admitted into the National Premier Leagues Queensland competition for the 2018 season.
+On 3 August 2017, it was announced that the club had been admitted into the National Premier Leagues Queensland competition for the 2018 season, where it has remained since.
+The club has developed a wide array of football teams and programs across various Football Queensland men's, women's and junior academy tiers, and is currently a Football Queensland gold rated football development club.

+During the 2024 season coach Grae Piddick led the men's team to their first grand final appearance in the club's National Premier League era, finishing second to Lions FC with a final score of 3-2 in the Kappa Pro Series Cup.